Frequently Asked Questions

 Do I have to pay if I don't attend?

 We understand that you will sometimes need to cancel or reschedule your appointments.
 Please provide us with as much notice as possible.
 We maintain a 48 hour cancellation policy.
 Appointments cancelled with less than 48 hours notice will be charged in full.
-We maintain this policy because those slots are specifically held for a given client and without sufficient notice it becomes very difficult to fill that time slot.
+We maintain this policy because those slots are specifically held for a given client and without sufficient notice it becomes very difficult to manage our diaries and fill that time slot.

 We do understand that life is unpredictable and things happen.
 In such cases, attempts will be make to re-schedule your appointed within the same week at your usual charge.
 It is important to note, however, that rescheduling is subject to appointment availability and may not always be possible.